fix-ON/fix-ON_video_looper/README.md

 Now it's time to get into the good stuff.

-Type/Paste in one line at the time with:
+Type/Paste in one line at the time:

        sudo apt-get update